parafoxia/analytix/README.md

 In order to do this, you will need a Google Developers project with the YouTube Analytics API enabled.
 You can find instructions on how to do that in the [API setup guide](https://parafoxia.github.io/analytix/getting%20started/2-googleapp/), or on [this video](https://www.youtube.com/watch?v=1Xday10ZWeg).

-When *analytix* boots up for the first time, it will display a link.
+When analytix boots up for the first time, it will display a link.
 You'll need to follow that link and run through the OAuth workflow.
-Once that's done, *analytix* saves the tokens to the disk (if you plan to run *analytix* on a server, make sure these are in a safe place).
+Once that's done, analytix saves the tokens to the disk (if you plan to run analytix on a server, make sure these are in a safe place).
-This includes your refresh token, which *analytix* will automatically use to refresh your access token when needed.
+This includes your refresh token, which analytix will automatically use to refresh your access token when needed.

-This means you should only have to authorise *analytix*, at most, every week.
+This means you should only have to authorise analytix, at most, every week.
 More details regarding how and when refresh tokens expire can be found on the [Google Identity documentation](https://developers.google.com/identity/protocols/oauth2#expiration).

 ## Logging

-If you want to see what *analytix* is doing, you can enable the packaged logger:
+If you want to see what analytix is doing, you can enable the packaged logger:

 ```py
 import analytix